karlo-babic/gamedev/9-Character-animation.md

 - Create a transition from "Any State" to the Fire state (and add a new trigger parameter: "fire").
 Use this parameter as the condition for the transition.
     - This transition allows the state machine to switch to the Fire state regardless of the current animation state.
     - In the transition settings, set the transition offset to 0.25 to synchronize the firing animation with the trigger activation.
+    - In script, set this trigger when the player shoots: `animator.SetTrigger("fire");`.
 - Add a transition from Fire to Exit (looping the state machine back to the Entry state).

 ![](https://i.imgur.com/3yA7dcC.png)